Duke vs. Michigan State College Basketball Predictions & Picks - November 14

 Duke Performance Insights

-- On the boards, the Blue Devils were 20th-best in the country in rebounds (35.6 per game) last year.
+- On the glass, the Blue Devils were 20th-best in the country in rebounds (35.6 per game) last year.
 They were 20th-best in rebounds conceded (27.8 per game).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.